Easy Origami Seed Packets – DIY Envelopes for Seed Storage

 Origami, the traditional Japanese art of paper folding, serves many purposes beyond being an enjoyable hobby.
-Folded paper creations can actually be useful, like these easy origami seed envelopes I’m about to show you!
+Folded paper creations can actually be useful, like these easy origami seed packets (envelopes) I’m about to show you!

 Seed swapping is a wonderful hobby in and of itself in the gardening community.
 Origami lends a beautiful creative touch to the custom seed packets gardeners send to each other.

 You can make origami cups and fold the flaps a bit differently to close them.
-This creates a lovely little handmade seed envelope.
+This creates a lovely little handmade seed packet.

 Origami seed envelopes are fast, easy and fun.
 Let’s get started!